NoBrainerORM/nobrainer.io/docs/callbacks.md

   * document is (re-)initialized
   * `after_initialize`

-* When a document is created and persisted for the first time in the database the following callbacks are run (create):
+* When a new document is persisted with save:

   * `before_save`
   * `before_create`